christianpaquin/sd-jwt/README.md

 ```
-npm run create-sd-jwt -- -k <privateKeyPath> -t <jwtPath> -c <sdClaimsPath> -o <outPath>
+npm run create-sd-jwt -- -k <privateKeyPath> -t <jwtPath> -h <hashAlg> -c <sdClaimsPath> -o <outPath>
 ```

-where `privateKeyPath` is the path to the issuer private signing key, `jwtPath` is the path to the source JWT to transform into a SD-JWT, `sdClaimsPath` is the path to the input selectively disclosable claim values, and `outPath` is path to the output SD-JWT.
+where `privateKeyPath` is the path to the issuer private signing key, `jwtPath` is the path to the source JWT to transform into a SD-JWT, `hashAlg` is the hash algorithm to use, `sdClaimsPath` is the path to the input selectively-disclosable claim values, and `outPath` is path to the output SD-JWT.

 ### Selectively-disclosure of claims

 To selectively disclose some claims, run

 ```
-npm run disclose-claims -- -t <sdjwtPath> -c <claims...>  -r <sdjwtRPath>
+npm run disclose-claims -- -t <sdjwtPath> -c <claims...>  -o <outPath>
 ```

-where `sdjwtPath` is the path to the input SD-JWT, `claims...` are a series of space-separated claim names to disclose, and `sdjwtRPath` is the path to the output SD-JWT-R with hidden claims.
+where `sdjwtPath` is the path to the input SD-JWT, `claims...` are a series of space-separated claim names to disclose, and `outPath` is the path to the output SD-JWT with hidden claims.

 ### Verification of a SD-JWT-R

-To verify a SD-JWT-R, run
+To verify a SD-JWT, run

 ```
-npm run verify-sd-jwt-r -- -t sdJwtRPath -k jwksPath -o outJwtPath
+npm run verify-sd-jwt -- -t sdJwtPath -k jwksPath -o outJwtPath -d outDisclosedPath
 ```

 where
-`sdJwtRPath` is the path to the input SD-JWT-R, `jwksPath` is the path to the JWKS file containing the issuer public key, and `outJwtPath` is the path to the output JWT where the disclosed claims have been encoded.
+`sdJwtPath` is the path to the input SD-JWT, `jwksPath` is the path to the JWKS file containing the issuer public key, `outJwtPath` is the path to the output JWT (payload of the JWS), and `outDisclosedPath` is the path to the output disclosed claims.

 ## Example

 The following steps give an end-to-end example on how to use the library, using test data.

-1. Issuer create its signing key pair
+1. Issuer create its signing key pair (of default ES256 algorithm type)

 ```
 npm run generate-issuer-keys -- -k jwks.json -p private.json